kirtiparghi/InstagramApp/README.md

   > Search for a photo that is marked with a specific #hashtag

 > Commenting
-  > Ability to comment on your friend’s photos
+  > Ability to comment on your friend’s photos.